September 10, 2019

 Contributor: Katie Costello

-Data and analytics are no longer afterthoughts — they are fundamental to digital business transformation and have a much more expansive role in generating business value.
+Data and analytics are no longer afterthoughts they are fundamental to digital business transformation and have a much more expansive role in generating business value.

-Data and analytics are no longer afterthoughts — they are fundamental to digital business transformation and they have a much more expansive role in generating business value.
-To develop a data-driven strategy, start with your data.
+Data and analytics has a much more expansive role in generating business value.
+It is a set of enterprise capabilities in support of a wider digital transformation strategy.
+This requires treating your data and analytics as assets and creating a data-driven strategy that starts with your data.
 Ask questions such as, "With this data, or this type of insight, how could we fundamentally change the value propositions for our customers or our fundamental ways of working?”

 Create a vision of a data-driven enterprise with business peers.
 Identify and prioritize information-based outcomes, such as internal and external monetization of data assets and improvements to business insights.
 Also invest in building data-driven competencies across the enterprise — these are critical to your success.